c3g/GenPipes_Docs/docs/source/tutorials/genpipes_in_the_cloud.rst

     bash chipseqScript.sh

 **6- Look at your pipeline progression: .**
 Use squeue command.
-Your GenPipes analysis is `being run on slurm <https://slurm.schedmd.com/>`_
+Your GenPipes analysis is `being run on Slurm <https://slurm.schedmd.com/>`_

 **7- Shut down your Genpipes Cloud installation (and stop being billed): .**
 After the jobs have run, you can exit the login node: